Watering Hole

 The SCA guideline water for their tasting protocols.

 Robert’s opinion: This is a water recipe that is a standard, not a good standard.
-Realistically nobody is using this for regular consumption, and even in professional contexts this guideline is not adhered to and overlooked.
-It may work okay for certain scenarios like cupping medium-dark, poorly roasted sample roasts, but I would not consider these parameters for excellence with light roasts; the SCA did not formulate it for that.
+Realistically nobody in the industry is using this for regular consumption, and even in professional contexts this guideline is not adhered to and overlooked.
+It may work okay for certain scenarios like cupping medium-dark, poorly roasted sample roasts for an audience that de-prioritizes acidity, but I would not consider these parameters for excellence with light roasts; the SCA did not formulate it for that.

 Recipe breakdown: 60-80GH / 40-50KH